Leasehold alterations

 We will carry out a post inspection before a final consent (licence to alter) is issued.
 Sometimes we may have a complete Deed of Variation to your lease.

 If a leaseholder is changing their front door, while they would require our consent, they would not be required to pay an application fee.
-However, a post inspection fee of £140 is applicable.
+However, you will need to pay a post inspection fee of £145.